GrimmReaper1O1/questionnaire_comercial/README.md

+Message.
+Although I know of one bug in the create style system page and haven't fully tested the system.
+I deem it good enough for the moment and as it's taken two years years to develop this system I'm going to take a hiatus for around a month before doing the final work.
+If you please leave me a message with known bugs in the facebook page provided.
+It would be greatly appreciated.
+Otherwise I hope
+I did well and I hope this helps. next verion will be in a month.
+20/11/2024.

 A video of an updated version of the questionnaire and it's functionning is below.
 However, the style system design needs to be repaired... https://youtu.be/y5jchK8drCg currently there are bugs in the system but a brief overview in video form is available on the link below...